 After 1834, parishes were grouped together to form unions, each run by a Board of Guardians.

-- settlement papers (settlement examinations, removal orders, settlement certificates), usually amongst the parish records
+- Settlement papers (settlement examinations, removal orders, settlement certificates), usually among the parish records

 - Bastardy papers

 - Apprenticeship records

-- overseers’ accounts and rates (usually amongst the parish records)
+- Overseers’ accounts and rates, usually among the parish records

 - Workhouse records (‘creed’ registers, admission and discharge registers, births and deaths registers)

 - Board of Guardians’ minutes (from 1835)

-Between 1835 and 1948 paupers were maintained in the workhouses of the Poor Law Unions, each catering for a group of 10-25 parishes.
-Registers of births and deaths, and creed registers, have survived for 8 out of the 11 West Sussex Unions and are listed in the table below.
+Between 1835-1948 paupers were maintained in the workhouses of the Poor Law Unions, each catering for a group of 10-25 parishes.
+Registers of births, deaths and creed registers have survived for eight out of the 11 West Sussex Unions and are listed in the table below.
 For full details of the parishes involved and references, see ‘Sussex Poor Law Records: A Catalogue’ by J M Coleman.